FirelyTeam/firely-docs-firely-server/reference/programming_api/iresource.rst

         IEnumerable<IResource> ContainedResources { get; }
    }

-If you work with a POCO, you can use the extension method ToIResource(string informationModel) from Vonk.Core to adapt it to an IResource:
+If you work with a POCO, you can use the extension method ToIResource(string informationModel) from Vonk.Fhir.R4 to adapt it to an IResource:

 .. code-block:: csharp